-Amina El mantari is a community change maker.
+Amina El Mantari is a community change maker.
 Making the difference is one of her top core values.

 She currently hold a role of People & Culture Specialist at Neptune Bulk Terminals.
 Over the course of her career she has led Policy and Governance Committee, Employee issues management, and diversity and inclusion functions.

-Amina has continued serving her community.
+El Mantari has continued serving her community.
 She currently sits on SHARP Workplaces Advisory Committee for Ending Violence association of BC, and volunteered for both the North Shore Crisis Services Society and the Parkgate Community Services Society.

-Amina was first place Winner of Soroptimist International Award of the North Shore in 2016, an organization working to improve the lives of girls and women in the North Shore, and later she was awarded the Capilano University Alumni Association Unified Award of Excellence in 2018.
+El Mantari was first place Winner of Soroptimist International Award of the North Shore in 2016, an organization working to improve the lives of girls and women in the North Shore, and later she was awarded the Capilano University Alumni Association Unified Award of Excellence in 2018.